IGF-1 REVIEW | IGF-1 For Sale

 Research with animal subjects have demonstrated that IGF-1 is a primary mediator of Growth Hormone effects.
 Growth hormone is produced by the pituitary gland and circulates in the blood stream to cause IGF-1 production by the liver.

 IGF-1 binds to at least two cell membrane receptor tyrosine kinases which includes IGF-1 receptor and insulin receptor.
 Its main action occurs due to its binding with IGF-1 receptor which is ubiquitous among tissues.
-This ligand-receptor complex ignites intracellular messages through AKT signaling pathway which is known for its cell growth and proliferation stimulation and its inhibition of programmed cell death.
+This ligand-receptor complex ignites intracellular messages through AKT signaling pathway which is known for its ability to promote cell growth and proliferation and its inhibition of programmed cell death.
+Growth hormones, like IGF-1, have complex roles in health, where increased levels may reduce life span in animal studies, but lower levels might promote longevity and reduce inflammatory responses.

 Insulin can also bind to IGF-1 receptor but with much less affinity and IGF-1 can also bind to insulin receptor to produce actions at 10% of the potency insulin produces.
 Insulin Growth Factor-1 has been shown to interact with all 7 IGF-1 binding proteins especially IGFBP2, IGFBP5 and serum levels of these two is inversely proportional to circulating IGF-1.